SAP/luigi/client-frameworks-support/client-support-angular/projects/client-support-angular/README.md

 ## LuigiRouteStrategy
-To implement LuigiAutoRoutingService, this library defines a new RouteReuseStrategy: LuigiRouteStrategy.
+To use LuigiAutoRoutingService, this library defines a new RouteReuseStrategy named LuigiRouteStrategy.
-If in your project you need to define your own RouteReuseStrategy, please extend LuigiRouteStrategy and if you need to override method in this way:
+If you need to define your own RouteReuseStrategy, you can extend LuigiRouteStrategy by overriding it next way:

  ```javascript
 export class YouRouteStrategy extends LuigiRouteStrategy {